Ontotext-AD/kafka-sink-graphdb/README.md

 }
 ```

-# Secured Kafka Sink with FailedRecordProducer Configuration
+# Enable Security for Failed Messages sent to DLQ

-This guide provides instructions on how to start a secured Kafka Sink while configuring
+This guide offers step-by-step instructions for initiating a secure Kafka Sink configuration, incorporating security properties.

-the inner FailedRecordProducer with security properties.
-The configuration can be provided

-either using properties with a "producer.override." prefix or through environment variables in the Dockerfile.
+The configuration details can be specified using properties prefixed with "producer.override." or through environment variables in the Dockerfile.

 ## Configuration Options

-### Using "producer.override."
-Prefix in Properties
+### Utilizing ["producer.override."](https://docs.confluent.io/platform/current/connect/references/allconfigs.html#override-the-worker-configuration) Prefix in Property Configuration

-To configure the inner FailedRecordProducer with security properties using a "producer.override." prefix:
+To apply security properties, integrate the required settings into given .properties file.

-Provide the `graphdb-kafka-sink.properties` file to include security properties with the "producer.override." prefix.
+Provide the "producer.override." prefix to indicate security-related parameters.
 For example:

 ```properties